SalmaAlassal/mrNetwork/OSI Model/README.md

 **5.** Your computer has a unique IP address (for example 192.168.1.1) and it will build an IP packet.
 This **IP packet** will contain all the data of the application, presentation and session layer.
 It also specifies which transport protocol it’s using (TCP in this case) and the source IP address (your computer 192.168.1.1) and the destination (the web server’s IP address).

 **6.** The IP packet will be put into an Ethernet Frame.
-The Ethernet frame has a source MAC address (your computer) and the destination MAC address (web server).
-More about Ethernet and MAC addresses later.
+The Ethernet frame has a source MAC address (your computer) and the destination MAC address (next hop).

 **7.** Finally, everything is converted into bits and sent down the cable using electric signals.